Who we are

 When and where

-The Academy began offering courses in August 2016 and has progressively established a curriculum across nine faculties.
-The Diplomatic Academy's Curriculum, identifying programs available to other Australian government participants, is now available by emailing diplomaticacademy [at] dfat.gov.au.
+The Academy began offering courses in August 2016 and progressively established a curriculum across nine faculties.
+The Diplomatic Academy's Curriculum, identifying programs available to other Australian government participants, is available in the Learning & Development Calendar.
 The Academy is located at 44 Sydney Avenue, Forrest, Canberra, Australia.

 44 Sydney Avenue, Forrest, Canberra